 To discuss or make a complaint please contact:

 The chair of The Site for Contemporary Psychoanalysis Nick Blackburn

-Click here to view a pdf copy of The Site’s Code of Ethics and Conduct, pertaining to how members carry out their clinical work with patients and relating to the associated Complaints Procedure.
+Click here to view a pdf copy of The Site’s Clinical Complaints Procedure, pertaining to how members carry out their clinical work with patients.

-Click here to view a pdf copy of The Site Members’ Code of Conduct, pertaining to how members act towards each other and relating to the associated Organisational Complaints (Grievance) Procedure.
+Click here to view a pdf copy of The Site Organisational Code of Conduct & Grievance Procedure, pertaining to how members act towards each other.